Blue October: This Is What I Live For and Get Back Up (2020–2022)

 Blue October started 2020 with the release of a new single called "Oh My My" on February 28, exactly two years after the release of "I Hope You're Happy".
 The single is taken from the upcoming album This Is What I Live For.
 Justin Furstenfeld performed other songs off the album, such as "The Weatherman", "Fight For Love", and "Only Lost is Found", acoustically at his solo Open Book shows or for radio promotional appearances.
 Recorded in the winter of 2019–2020, the album was released on October 23, 2020.

 The Blue October documentary, Get Back Up, was released worldwide on May 21, 2020.
 The band had planned to tour starting in March 2020, but the tour was postponed due to the COVID-19 pandemic.
 After playing a series of smaller outdoor acoustic shows in Texas during the summer of 2021, the This is What I Live For Tour began in earnest in September 2021.
 In late September, Justin Furstenfeld and Matt Noveskey tested positive for COVID-19 and shows were cancelled for a week.
 After testing negative, the tour resumed on October 21.
 In March 2022, Blue October played shows in the UK, then returned to North America for a coast-to-coast summer amphitheater tour with the Goo Goo Dolls.

 Spinning the Truth Around Part I & II (2022–2023)

 In July 2022, Blue October released the single "Spinning the Truth Around" via Up/Down Records.
 The follow-up single "Where Did You Go?
 I'm Less of a Mess These Days" reached the Top 20 on the alternative rock chart.
 The band's eleventh and twelfth studio albums, Spinning the Truth Around Part I and Spinning the Truth Around Part II, were released a year apart on October 14, 2022, and October 13, 2023, respectively.
 The first single from Part II, "Down Here Waiting" made its radio debut in June 2023, and became the band's nineteenth song to reach the Top 40 (spending six months on the charts).
+Spinning the Truth Around Part III, an album featuring remixes and covers, was expected to be released in late 2024.